jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 I'm a computational linguist but also a mathematician (and I'm afraid it might show sometimes).
 Welcome to my humble online home!

 I am currently a recipient of a DFG Walter Benjamin fellowship for a project on neurosymbolic graph-to-text generation.
-As part of that, I am currently at Edinburgh University for a year; this will be followed by a year at the University of Amsterdam.
+As part of that, I am currently at Edinburgh University for a year, in the group of Ivan Titov; this will be followed by a year at the University of Amsterdam.

 ## Research Interests

 Generally speaking, I am interested in the intersection of symbolic and neural methods.
 Specifically, I spent my PhD developing a new algebra for semantic composition (the AM algebra) and a neural semantic graph parser that does not predict the semantic graph directly, but rather an *AM dependency tree* that serves as a compositional structure, constructing the graph from its lexical parts.
 And it [works](https://www.aclweb.org/anthology/P19-1450/)!

 Current research interests include compositional methods for natural language generation, as well as semi- and unsupervised methods for learning symbolic latent variables.
-My favourite thing about research is to
+My favourite thing about research is to look at a mod

 ## PhD Thesis

 My thesis develops the AM dependency parser, a semantic parser for Abstract Meaning Representation (AMR; [Banarescu et al., 2013](https://www.aclweb.org/anthology/W13-2322/)) that owes its strong performance to its effective combination of neural and compositional methods.
 The AM dependency parser drops the restrictive syntactic constraints of classic compositional approaches, instead relying only on semantic types and meaningful semantic operations as structural guides.
 The ability of neural networks to encode contextual information allows the parser to make correct decisions in the absence of hard syntactic constraints.

 Consequently, the thesis focuses on terms for semantic representations, which are algebraic ‘building instructions’.
-The thesis first examines the HR algebra (a general tool for building graphs; [Courcelle and Engelfriet, 2012](https://www.labri.fr/perso/courcell/Book/TheBook.pdf)) for this purpose; finds creates too many latent terms to use in practice; and then develops the linguistically motivated AM algebra.
+The thesis first examines the HR algebra (a general tool for building graphs; [Courcelle and Engelfriet, 2012](https://www.labri.fr/perso/courcell/Book/TheBook.pdf)) for this purpose; finds it creates too many latent terms to use in practice; and then develops the linguistically motivated AM algebra.
 Representing the terms over the AM algebra as dependency trees further simplifies the semantic construction.
 In particular, the move from the HR algebra to the AM algebra and then to AM dependency trees drastically removes the ambiguity of latent structural information required for training the model.
 In conclusion, using the AM dependency trees as latent structures we obtain a simple compositional semantic parser, where neural tagging and dependency models predict interpretable, meaningful operations that construct the AMR.

 * [**Jonas Groschwitz** (2019), PhD thesis](http://www.coli.uni-saarland.de/~jonasg/thesis.pdf), *Methods for taking semantic graphs apart and putting them back together again*, Saarland University and Macquarie University